ejp-rd-vp/CDE-semantic-model-implementations/CDE_version_2.0.0/CSV_template_doc/unified_csv_template.md

 - **model**: Lab_measurement
 - **startdate**: ISO 8601 formatted start date of observation
 - **enddate**: ISO 8601 formatted end date of observation
+- **comments**: Human readable comments of any kind related to this procedure

 ## DCDE - Imaging: